 Obesity is a BIG Factor

-Experts worry that as our pets’ obesity epidemic continues, diabetes prevalence will rise as well.
+Experts worry that as our pets’ obesity epidemic continues, prevalence will rise as well.
 World Diabetes Day pets awareness is geared to draw pet parents attention to this dilemma.

 Almost all dogs develop Type 1 diabetes.
 We don’t understand the exact reason why, but dogs that are obese or on corticosteroids for extended periods of time are predisposed to the disease.

 Cats, on the other hand, are almost always Type 2 diabetics.
 This is also known as non-insulin dependent diabetes.
 Like dogs, chubby cats and cats taking steroids routinely can develop a resistance to insulin.
 Additionally, chronic inflammation in the cat can create amyloid deposits that destroy normal pancreatic tissue.

 Diabetic dogs will almost always need to be on insulin for the remainder of their lives.
 Some cats can have their disease controlled and even reversed by good glucose control and proper diet.

 Diabetic pets are managed with injectable insulin, a good consistent diet, proper exercise and weight loss.

 There is a Pet Diabetes Tracker App that helps pet parents better track and manage the disease in dogs and cats.
 Manage everything — from food and water consumption to blood glucose curves.
 You can also create reminders and alerts so you are always prepared!